apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 The user can specify a local disk file as the data source.
 If the data is scattered in multiple files, a certain directory is also supported as the data source, but multiple directories are not supported as the data source for the time being.

-For example: my data is scattered in multiple files, part-0, part-1 ... part-n.
+For example, my data is scattered in multiple files, part-0, part-1 ... part-n.
 To perform the import, it must be ensured that they are placed in one directory.
 Then in the loader's mapping file, specify `path` as the directory.

 Supported file formats include: